isso1550/MyLang_L24/README.md

 * functions with or without arguments
 * calls within calls, using calls as values
 * global variables
-* if blocks, if-else blocks
+* if blocks, if-else blocks, nested if blocks
 * while loops, nested while loops
 * arrays, read and modify each element, assign entire array as once
 * structures